 I have devoted the last 45 years of my life doing exactly what I love: speech-language pathology.

 I began returning to Taiwan, the place where I grew up, beginning in 1980.
-I returned to Taiwan every summer for five years, teaching the various subjects of speech and language pathology.
+I returned to Taiwan every summer for five years, teaching the various subjects of speech-language pathology.
 I helped to organize many symposia on human communication disorders in Taiwan.
-Over the last 30 years, many speech-language pathologists and audiologists have been trained there, and there are now five programs of speech language pathology and audiology in Taiwan.
+Over the last 30 years, many speech-language pathologists and audiologists have been trained there, and there are now five programs of speech-language pathology and audiology in Taiwan.

-In 1984, former ASHA President David Yoder took a group of us to Taiwan to attend and speak at the first Sino-American symposium on speech language pathology and audiology.
-In 1986, former ASHA presidents Kay Butler and David Yoder went to Taiwan and attended the third symposium on speech language pathology and audiology.
-30 years later, in April of 2014, I again organized a symposium to advance the knowledge about our understanding of human communication.
+In 1984, former ASHA President David Yoder took a group of us to Taiwan to attend and speak at the first Sino-American symposium on speech-language pathology and audiology.
+In 1986, former ASHA presidents Kay Butler and David Yoder went to Taiwan and attended the third symposium on speech-language pathology and audiology.
+Thirty years later, in April 2014, I again organized a symposium to advance the knowledge about our understanding of human communication.
 This was held in Taipei, and colleagues Barbara Hodson, Carol Westby, Kathee Christiansen and Kenneth Tom also went to Taiwan to support this symposium on child language development and disorders.
-The symposium was well attended, and we celebrated 30 years of work in the development of programs and services for Taiwan.
+The symposium was well-attended, and we celebrated 30 years of work in the development of programs and services for Taiwan.